 Federal law punishes credit card fraud by up to 10 years in prison in most cases, though this can go to 20 years depending on the case.
 This is a much stronger penalty than California’s, and one that cannot be dismissed as easily.

 Thanks to the internet, it’s trivial for a transaction to be conducted across state lines and involve federal law.
 For instance, if someone steals a credit card and uses it to buy something from Amazon, that can get federal attention.
+In these cases, you need to hire a Los Angeles, CA theft crimes lawyer, with experience defending clients at the federal level.

 Protecting Yourself From Credit Card Theft